emanueledelsozzo/awesome-fpga-programming/README.md

 ## Hardware Description Languages (HDLs)

 The HDL taxonomy is based on the characteristics of the programming model employed in the embedded languages exploited as input.
+Here, we report high-level HDLs that, eventually, translates into standard HDLs, namely, VHDL/(System)Verilog.

 ### Functional-based HDLs